MultiView Diffusion Maps: Discussion

 \section{Discussion}

-In this paper, we presented a framework for dimensionality reduction that is multi-view based.
-The method enables us to extract simultaneous embeddings from coupled embeddings.
-We enforce a cross domain probabilistic model at a single time step.
+We presented a multi-view based framework for dimensionality reduction.
+The framework enables to extract simultaneous embeddings from coupled embeddings.
+Our approach is based on imposing an implied cross-domain transition in each single time-step.
 The transition probabilities depend on the connectivities in both views.
-We derived various theoretical aspects of the proposed method and demonstrated their applicabilities to both artificial and real data.
+We reviewed various theoretical aspects of the proposed method and demonstrated their applicability to both synthetic and real data.
 The experimental results demonstrate the strength of the proposed framework in cases where data is missing in each view or each of the manifolds is deformed by an unknown function.
 The framework is applicable to various real life machine learning tasks that consist of multiple views or multiple modalities.